WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

 **[*We Are the Historians*, "The GI Revolt"](/catalog/cpb-aacip-207-150gb70w) (KUNM, Albuquerque, NM, 1989)**

-In *We Are the Historians*, "The GI Revolt", service members work to raise awareness about the realities of war, including post-traumatic syndrome.
+In *We Are the Historians*, "The GI Revolt," service members work to raise awareness about the realities of war, including post-traumatic syndrome.

 <img title="INSIGHT" alt="Insight" src="https://s3.amazonaws.com/americanarchive.org/exhibits/New Mexico’s Nuclear Enchantment-1280x1280.png">